Learn about the flowers

 Your children are bound to have got the bug, and will no doubt be pestering you to do it again.

-Make it a regular weekend activity while bright spring flowers are around, and encourage them to exchange mini bouquets with each other, or make up presents for their parents — that's you!
+Make it a regular weekend activity, and encourage them to exchange mini bouquets with each other, or surprise their grandparents, friends and neighbours with one when they see them.